diodechain/diode-docs/content/docs/FAQ/where-does-the-diode-client-cli-save-the-certificate-file-path-and-key-path.md

 ---
 _schema: default
-title: Where Does The Diode Client / CLI Save The Certificate File Path and Key Path?
+title: Where does the Diode Client / CLI save the certificate file path and key path?
-nav_title: Where Does The Diode Client / CLI Save The Certificate File Path and Key Path?
+nav_title: Where does the Diode Client / CLI save the certificate file path and key path?
 nav_section: FAQ
 weight: 20002
 draft: false